2ndsleep/2ndsleep.github.io/_drafts/learn/web/static-web-app/procedures/2024-02-28-static-web-app-local-dev.md

 Extract this .zip file to a temporary location and then copy the files to the *{{ site.data.fake.web_public_repo }}* repository on your local computer that you cloned in the [first post]({% post_url /learn/web/static-web-app/procedures/2024-02-28-swa-terraform %}) of this project.

 Now open VS Code and check the *{{ site.data.fake.web_public_repo }}* folder.
 Start digging around that folder and you'll find the *src* folder contains the actual website.
-This will be rendered in our testing and eventually deployed to our Static Web App in Azure.
+This will be rendered in our local testing and eventually deployed to our Static Web App in Azure.

 {% include figure image_path="/assets/images/posts/vscode-web-public-contents.png" caption="VS Code Explorer view after adding website contents" alt="VS Code Explorer view after adding website contents" %}